Arunkumarxx/MYSQL-DATABASE/MYSQL DATABASES/SHOW DATABASE/README.md

+# `README.md` for `show-databases`

 ## `Show Databases`

-`show-databases` is a command-line utility designed to list all available databases on a given database server.
+`show-databases` is a command-line utility designed to list all available databases on a MySQL server.
 This tool is useful for database administrators and developers who need to view and manage multiple databases.

 ### `Syntax`